RubyNepal/rubynepal.github.io/source/_posts/2013-06-12-rails-meetup-kathmandu-2013.markdown

 And if you want to present or be a speaker at the meetup , you are most welcome and this is your time to send us details.

+Thought about speaking?
+Want to give speaking at Rails Meetup a shot, but not sure what to talk about?

+Even if you have a tiny inkling that you'd want to speak, like your experience, technology, tips and tricks, even may be a tutorial, we'll help you to ideate, write, and present.

-Great business with unsurpassed people skills and it is great oppurtunity for tech business houses to be promoted and find connections at the event.
-We welcome sponshorship of any kind financial, promotion, resources or even may be a server.
+Great business starts with unsurpassed people skills, it is a great oppurtunity for tech business houses to be promoted and find connections at the event.
+We welcome sponshorship of any kind financial, promotional, resources or even may be a service or server.

 ### Contact Points are: